 - Cut bitter melon in half and scoop out the seeds with a spoon.
 Discard seeds.
 (They come out easily).

 - Meanwhile peel and chop the ginger and the garlic.
+Peel the potatoes if you wish.
 Cube the tomatoes and the potatoes.
 Clean and slice the squash, carrots, celery.
 When ready slice the bitter melon.

 - Cut the chicken up into small pieces.

 - Put all ingredients in a medium sized pot, cover well with chicken stock and cook covered for about 45 minutes or untill vegetables are soft.
 I added the zucchini in the last 20 minutes.